 Pink Sheet Securities: Risk Vs Reward

-However, the relaxed reporting requirements of pink sheet stocks also bring in an element of risk.
 History has shown that stock scams and fraud have been prevalent in the OTC marketplace, with the most common type of scam known as "pump-and-dump" market manipulation.
 A pump-and-dump stock scheme occurs when a company's stock is touted and then dumped by the stock's owners when the price rises.
-These schemes are often centered on pink sheet stocks with little public financial information and small issues.
+Unfortunately, operators of these schemes often nestle into the OTC markets and target pink sheet stocks with little public financial information and small floats.

 Traditionally, the OTC marketplace and pink sheet stocks have been deemed risky, with their trading environment compared to the "Wild West."
 Experts recommend investment in pink sheet securities for experienced market participants only, along with the implementation of conservative risk parameters.